Ark-La-Tex: Climate

 The Ark-La-Tex is situated in a humid subtropical climate (Köppen climate classification Cfa) typical of the Southeastern United States, albeit occasionally interrupted by intrusions of cold air during the winter months.
 Rainfall is abundant, with the normal annual precipitation averaging over 51 in in some areas (such as Shreveport), with monthly averages ranging from less than 3 in in August to more than 5 in in June.
 Portions of East Texas within the region receive more rainfall, 35 to 60 in, than the rest of the state.
 Due to the flat topography of some areas and the prominence of smaller waterways that are prone to backwater flooding from the Red River, communities occasionally experience severe flooding events.
 A notable occurrence of severe flooding occurred in March 2016, after torrential rains caused a rapid rise of many local waterways, displacing upwards of 3,500 people from their homes across Caddo and Bossier parishes and adjacent areas of Northwest Louisiana that lie along the Red River.
 Freezing rain and ice storms occasionally occur during the winter months.

 Severe thunderstorms with heavy rain, hail, damaging winds and tornadoes occur in the area during the spring and summer months, although severe weather can also occur during the winter months.
 The region is in the western section of the "Dixie Alley" tornado climatology region, where tornadogenesis is most often attributed by high precipitation supercell thunderstorms—within which tornadoes are often partially or fully wrapped in curtains of heavy rain, impairing them from being seen by storm spotters and chasers, law enforcement, and the public—due to an increase of moisture from proximity to the nearby Gulf of Mexico.
 Some areas of the region, such as Bossier City, average a slightly above normal rate of tornadoes when compared to the national average.
 The winter months are normally mild; Shreveport, in particular, averages 35 days of freezing or below-freezing temperatures per year.
 Ice and sleet storms occasionally occur during this timeframe.
 The summer months are hot and humid, with high to very high relative average humidity, often as a result of moisture being advected from the Gulf of Mexico; in Shreveport, maximum temperatures exceed 90 °F an average of 91 days per year.

-The National Weather Service (NWS) operates a Weather Forecast Office in Shreveport, which provides local weather forecasts and warnings, watches and advisories for hazardous weather conditions for 39 counties and parishes within the greater Ark-La-Tex region.
+The National Weather Service operates a Weather Forecast Office in Shreveport, which provides local weather forecasts and warnings, watches and advisories for hazardous weather conditions for 39 counties and parishes within the greater Ark-La-Tex region.